 - 1. Provider agency recording and reporting requirements for documentation, critical incident reporting, and other information and procedures necessary for the staff to ensure the health and safety of member(s) receiving supports. - 2.
-Training on recognizing abuse and neglect and reporting requirements. - 3.
-Training on the needs of the target group for the member(s) served under this agreement. - 4.
+Training on recognizing abuse and neglect and reporting requirements.

+- 3. Training on the needs of the target group for the member(s) served under this agreement. - 4.
 Training on the provision of the services being provided. - 5.
-Training on the needs, strengths, and preferences of the individual(s) being served.

-- 6. Training of rights and confidentiality of individuals supported.

-- 7. Information and provider procedure for adherence to the LCI policies below:

-- a.
-Incident Management System

-- b.
-Restraint and Seclusion Policy and Procedure

-- c.
-Communication Expectations

-- d.
-Unplanned use of Restrictive Measure

-- e.
-Confidentiality
+Training on the needs, strengths, and preferences of the individual(s) being served. - 6.
+Training of rights and confidentiality of individuals supported. - 7.
+Information and provider procedure for adherence to the LCI policies below: - a.
+Critical Incident Reporting - b.
+Training on Abuse and Neglect and Reporting Requirements - c.
+Restraint and Seclusion Policy and Procedure - d.
+Communication Expectations - e.
+Unplanned Use of Restrictive Measure - f.
+Rights and Confidentiality